mage-ai/mage-ai/README.md

 ```

 Open [http://localhost:5000](http://localhost:5000) in your browser to access the tool locally.

+To stop the tool, run this command: `TBD`

 ### Cleaning data
 After building a data cleaning pipeline from the UI,